 And maybe look at a country like Liberia, where you actually had an international effort, which worked assiduously for transition.
 Had Charles Taylor simply complied with the conditions of his asylum, he would be today enjoying a nice life in Nigeria.
-But he did not happen, but we can start the process.
+But he did not.